mikimaine/ecommerce/readme.md

 ### License

-The Laravel Ecommerce framework is open-sourced software licensed under the MIT license
+The INNOVATE Ecommerce framework is open-sourced software licensed under the MIT license